 The funding body has notified me directly of the outcomes of my application, do I need to do anything?

-If you are advised directly of the outcome of a grant application, please advise the Research Office.
+If you are advised directly of the outcome of a grant application, please advise Research Services.
 Quite often the funding body contacts the Chief Investigator directly.
 We do need to know if your grant was successful/unsuccessful so that files can be archived, and if it is successful to commence procedures to open new accounts so you can access the research funds.